 1824: Austria-Hungary (from Fox in the Box and Lonny Orgler)

 Availability: end of 2019

-1824: Austria-Hungary – this title will appear in Kickstarter during April.
+Description: this title will be publicated throught Kickstarter.
 This is the new edition of the game released in 2005, the authors are Helmut Ohley and Leonhard “Lonny” Orgler.
 The release will be at least the same quality as 18CZ.
 Apparently you can play it in 4 hours!
 We will keep you updated on all details.